PineappleHippy/CollegeCoding/README.md

 # CollegeCoding
-The Learning Curve of Me.
+The learning curve of me.
+Brought to you by me!